Instagram DM Automation Guide: Best Practices (2026)

 Use our checklist:

-Avoid tools that rely on scraping, cold DM outreach, or other practices that violate Meta’s policies.
+Avoid tools that rely on scraping, cold DM outreach, or browser automation.
+Inrō connects exclusively through Meta's official Instagram API, every trigger and message is policy-compliant.

 Trigger coverage